Appointment Times via Telehealth

 A mental health diagnosis goes on your permanent insurance record.
 This record can be accessed by any insurance company or government agency during background checks.

 Finally, if you’re ever sued, the opposing party can subpoena your medical and mental health records to build a case against you.
-This becomes a disaster quickly in divorce cases.
+This can quickly become a disaster in divorce cases.

 Paying $100-$120 for a therapy session, sometimes weekly for months or years, can make you nauseous.
-However, there’s a lot of research showing that people value what they pay for.
+However, there’s a significant amount of research showing that people value what they pay for.
 The more you pay, the more invested you are in making sure you get something out of it.

-Here’s a basic example.
-If you’re about to pay $150 for a meal, you’re more likely to research the restaurant, get dressed up, ask the server questions, and savor each bite.
+Here’s a simple example: If you’re about to pay $150 for a meal, you’re more likely to research the restaurant, get dressed up, ask the server questions, and savor each bite.
 How often do you do this when you pay $15 for a meal?

 It’s not personal.
 It’s basic human behavior.